 Ask the Experts by Lori Warner, PhD

-Dr. Warner is a clinical psychologist, Board Certified Behavior Analyst, Director of the Center for Human Development and the Ted Lindsay Foundation HOPE Center at Beaumont Children’s and Associate Professor for Oakland University William Beaumont School of Medicine.
-She can be reached at 248-691-4744 or visit https://www.beaumont.org/services/childrens/ted-lindsay-foundation-hope-center Beaumont Health is a member of the Family Center’s Association of Professionals.
+Dr. Warner is a clinical psychologist, Board Certified Behavior Analyst, Assistant Director of the Center for Human Development at Beaumont Children’s Hospital, Director of the Ted Lindsay Foundation HOPE Center and Associate Professor for Oakland University William Beaumont School of Medicine.
+She can be reached at 248-691-4774 or visit www.beaumontchildrenshospital.com/hope.
+Beaumont Hospital is a member of the Family Center’s Association of Professionals.